-Looking for a good spring read?
-Forget the crime drama or latest political bio, opt for a cookbook instead.
 Here at Twisted Grove you may have noticed that we have a thing for cookbooks.
 You can thank Chris Collin’s for that.
-From our take-a-book leave-a-book bookshelf that greets guests in our entryway to the cookbooks peppered around the restaurant, there’s always one in sight.
-And lucky for us, and cookbook fans far and wide, this spring marks the release of dozens of new cookbooks, here are four that we especially liked.
+From our take-a-book leave-a-book bookshelf that greets guests in our entryway in Scottsdale to the cookbooks peppered around the restaurant in Phoenix, there’s always one in sight.
+Cookbooks make wonderful holiday gifts.
+Here are a few favorites.

 Follow us on Instagram